top-on/llmask/README.md

 3. Mask your writing style by transforming it into a different one:

 ```
-$ llmask transform -i "this was a triumph. i'm making a note here: huge success."
+$ llmask transform -v -i "this was a triumph. i'm making a note here: huge success."

 User-provided input: